rhoulihan/BSON-JSON-bakeoff/README.md

 # BSON-JSON-bakeoff
 A simple benchmark to insert documents of various size and complexity into either MongoDB or PostgreSQL and report time taken to complete.

-Start a MongoDB or PostgreSQL server on localhost and then build and execute as follows:
+Start a MongoDB or PostgreSQL server on localhost, edit connection strings in Main.java and then build/execute as follows:

 mvn clean package